Prescriptions

 Pre-payment Certificate

-Patients who are not entitled to free prescriptions may benefit from prescription pre-payment certificate (PPC).
+Patients who are not entitled to free prescriptions may benefit from a prescription pre-payment certificate (PPC).

 A PPC covers all your NHS prescriptions, including NHS dental prescriptions, no matter how many items you need.